andyperlitch/tabled/README.md

 `Object` This allows you to add event handling to individual cells.
 The structure of the object should be as follows:

     {
        '[SELECTOR_STRING]': function(evt) {
            // the context (this) of this function is
            // the actual table view, from which you may
            // access the data with this.collection and
            // access the column with this.columns
+		},
+		[...]
     }

+Where `[SELECTOR_STRING]` is an event key in the same format as keys in the Backbone.View.events map.
+For example:

+	{
+	   'click': function(evt) {
+	       console.log('cell was clicked!');
+		},
+		'hover .tooltip': function(evt) {
+			// Gets triggered when hover over the .tooltip element in the cell }
 	}

 ##Examples